Robot sloth hanging from a wire in between trees

 SlothBot (top) moves slowly to save energy like a real sloth.

 Sloths seem to move in slow motion.
 Snakes' flexible bodies can slither around without limbs.
-Dolphins have streamlined bodies that let them swim at high speeds.
-Adaptations like these help animals survive in all kinds of environments.
+Dolphins have streamlined bodies that let them swim at high speeds. like these help animals survive in all kinds of environments.

 Many engineers look at animals to find inspiration for new types of robots.
 These robots copy the animals’ abilities.
 Sometimes the robots even look like animals!

-Copying something from nature when developing technology is called biomimicry (bye-oh-MIM-ik-ree).
+Copying something from nature when developing technology is called (bye-oh-MIM-ik-ree).
 Read on to learn how five robots copy the speed, size, and physical structures of living animals to do all kinds of jobs.

 SlothBot